MirrorNetworking/Mirror/docs/Components/NetworkManager.md

         Define the maximum number of concurrent network connections to support.
 This is set to 4 by default.

     -   **Qos Channels**
         A list containing the different communication channels the current Network Manager has, and the Quality Of Service (QoS) setting for each channel.
 Use this list to add or remove channels, and adjust their QoS setting.
 You can also configure the channels via scripting.
-For the descriptions of each QoS option, see [QosType].
+For the descriptions of each QoS option, see QosType.

 -   **Timeouts**